Applications now open for Spring 2027

 Fall Earth Systems Field Camp + Semester at the University of Canterbury

-The New Zealand Earth Systems Programme at the University of Canterbury combines Environmental Sciences, ecology, and geosciences to provide students the tools to analyze current New Zealand environmental issues.
+The New Zealand Earth Systems Programme at the University of Canterbury combines Environmental Sciences, ecology, and geosciences to provide students the tools to analyse current New Zealand environmental issues.
 During field camp we introduce basic geologic, ecological and environmental science field techniques.
 We explore how these techniques are currently used to solve New Zealand environmental challenges.
 In addition, students learn how both indigenous knowledge and western science are utilized to manage natural resources through field based education and scientific observation.
-Field camp takes students to both the North Island and South Island of New Zealand.
-Students will explore the Mt.
-Ruapehu, Waitomo Caves, Banks Peninsula, and the Southern Alps.
+Field camp takes students all over New Zealand, potentially exploring Mt.
+Ruapehu, Rotarua, Waitomo Caves, Banks Peninsula, Aoraki/Mt.
+Cook and the Southern Alps.

-During the semester at University of Canterbury students enroll in four courses, one of which is a research methods course.
+During the semester at University of Canterbury students enrol in four courses, one of which is the research methods course (ENVR 356).
 Research projects range from environmental geochemistry projects to working with local Iwi (tribes) on habitat restoration projects.
 Research projects are team focused and can be built upon data collected at field camp or part of ongoing data sets collected by Canterbury scientists.

 Field Module 1 & 2 (Pre-Semester) : Introduction to Field Mapping Techniques, Kaikoura and Banks Peninsula New Zealand